ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/members.md

 ![Default Primary Role](/_images/members_default_role.png)

 This allows you to specify the Primary Role to which approved members will be assigned.
+Only roles that don't have "Security Lock" on can be selected.

 ### Member profile theme